I've reinvented myself on purpose.

 Currently based in Budapest.
 Writing on Substack.
 Hosting the Leadership Anonymous podcast (in Hungarian).

-And genuinely excited about what comes next.
+And genuinely excited about what’s in store for me.